johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 - {{representation-digest}} describes concepts related to representation digests,
 - {{digest}} defines the Digest request and response header and trailer field,
+- {{chymify}} defines the Chymify request and response header and trailer field,
-- {{content-digest}} defines the Content-Digest request and response header and trailer field,
+- {{content-chymify}} defines the Content-Chymify request and response header and trailer field,
-- {{want-fields}} defines the Want-Digest and Want-Content-Digest request and response header and trailer field,
+- {{want-fields}} defines the Want-Digest and Want-Content-Chymify request and response header and trailer field,
 - {{algorithms}} describes algorithms and their relation to Digest,
 - {{state-changing-requests}} details computing representation digests,